Procedural Synthesis of Synthesizable Molecules: Methodology

 \subsection{Solution Overview}

-In our work, we use expert-defined reaction templates, a popular abstraction codifying deterministic graph transformation patterns in the SMIRKS formal language.
-SMIRKS assumes the reactants are ordered (for defining how atoms and bonds are transformed from reactants to products).
-Since templates are designed to handle the most common and most robust chemical transformations, ours are restricted to uni-molecular (e.g., isomerization, ring closure, or fragmentation reactions) or bi-molecular (e.g., additions, substitutions, or coupling reactions) reactions.
-Denoting the set of reactions as $\mathcal{R}$ and the set of building blocks as $\mathcal{B}$, we obtain a compact yet expressive design space $\mathcal{P}$: all non-trivial, attributed binary trees where each node corresponds to a reaction.
-The problem of synthesis planning is to infer the \textit{program} and appropriate inputs $\mathcal{F} \colon \mathcal{M} \rightarrow \mathcal{P} \times 2^{\mathcal{B}}$, i.e., $(P, [b_i \in \mathcal{B}])$ such that $B$ can be assigned to the leaf nodes of $P$ and running the reaction(s) in $P$ in a bottom-up manner (by recursively feeding the product of a node’s reaction to its parent) produces $\hat{M}$ which minimizes $\text{dist}(\hat{M}, M)$.
-We call the space of $\mathcal{P}$ \textit{program} space to motivate our solution by drawing a parallel to program synthesis literature.
-Moving forwards, we define $\text{exec}$ over the image of $\mathcal{F}$ as the output of executing the program $P$ on the inputs $B$.
-Equivalently, we use the functional notation $P(B)$.
-The basic terminology is summarized in Figure \ref{fig:fig1}.
-Our featurization of $\mathcal{M}$ is chosen to be $\mathcal{X}$ the set of all Morgan fingerprints with a fixed radius and number of bits.
-This is a common representation of molecules for both predictive tasks and design tasks.
-Our parameterized surrogate procedure also takes $\mathcal{X}$ as its domain, i.e., $F_{\Theta,\Phi,\Omega} \colon \mathcal{X} \rightarrow \mathcal{P} \times 2^{\mathcal{B}}$, for both tasks.
+Herein, we use expert-defined reaction templates, a popular abstraction codifying deterministic graph transformation patterns in the SMIRKS formal language.
+SMIRKS assumes the reactants are ordered for defining how atoms and bonds are transformed from reactants to products.
+Since templates are designed to encompass the most common and robust chemical transformations, ours are restricted to uni-molecular (e.g., isomerization, ring closure, or fragmentation reactions) or bi-molecular (e.g., additions, substitutions, or coupling reactions) reactions.
+In practice, we featurize molecules using Morgan fingerprints with radius 2 and $d = 2048$ bits, which is a common molecular representation in both predictive and design tasks.
+This means that $F$ is now technically a map over fingerprint space $\gX \subseteq \{0, 1\}^d$.
+It is then natural to use the Tanimoto distance between fingerprints as our notion of molecular distance.